mafbar-student/mphil-thesis/list-of-software.md

 ___

 [Mirosoft Office](https://www.office.com) is paired with [Mendeley](https://www.mendeley.com), and [LibreOffice](https://www.libreoffice.org) is paired with [Zotero](https://www.zotero.org).
 Both pairs are effectively the same thing, though the latter are open-source, and I am just interested in how both sets will perform in the writing of college dissertations and academic journals.
 I am also currently writing my dissertation and journal paper in [LaTeX](https://www.latex-project.org) using the [TeX Live](https://www.tug.org/texlive) distribution alongside the [TeXstudio](https://www.texstudio.org) editor within [Linux Mint 21](https://linuxmint.com).
 So basically I am doing writing with three different software, and this is just an experiment to compare my own experiences in using Microsoft Office, LibreOffice, and LaTeX to do academic writing.
+To get into a bit of detail, for LibreOffice at the moment, I use three programs under it, which are: Writer, Calc, and Math.
+Writer is like MS Office, and for me it works well for all my purposes.
+Math is kind of integrated into the whole LibreOffice suite, and so you can write advanced mathematical equations using Math in Writer.
+Aside from that, I also use Calc (counterpart to Excel) to store and graph out my simulation data.
+At the moment, I haven't properly learned LaTeX yet, though I intend to do so.

 [Python](https://www.python.org/) is a high-level, general-purpose programming language.
 I only use Python for the strict purpose of producing plots for my dissertation and publication.
 The package that I'm using is a very common data visualization tool, which is called [matplotlib](https://matplotlib.org/).
 I have tried several other plotting applications such as [LabPlot](https://labplot.kde.org/), [Veusz](https://veusz.github.io/) and [gnuplot](http://www.gnuplot.info/), and while they are all excellent plotting software that you should definitely try, I just find Python's matplotlib package to be the best in terms of intuitiveness, simplicity, elegance, and flexibility when making plots.